cjj25/RTS3903N-Tuya-RTSPServer/README.md

 - Telnet/Root available (disabled by default)
 - Fully featured Busybox
 - Automatic backup of firmware to `/sdcard/backup`
-- This 'hack' is not permanent and is disabled when the sd card is removed
+- This 'hack' is not permanent and is disabled when the sdcard is removed
 <hr>

 ## Getting started